Published: April 2022 | Report Code: 12289 | Available Format: PDF

-The global data center market size was estimated at $220.0 billion in 2021, globally.
-This market number is expected to increase with a CAGR of 5.1%, to reach $343.6 billion in 2030.
 The exponential increase in data is the major factor that contributes to the growth of the market.
 Therefore, the demand for these centers is burgeoning due to the rising need for social, mobile, analytics, and cloud services around the world.
-In the recent past, the use of social media platforms has exploded, causing the construction of new centers to store the gathered information.
+The recent explosion in the usage of social media has boosted the construction of new centers, to store the gathered information.

 Historical Years |